aynur-safin/AspNetCore.Lookup/CONTRIBUTING.md

-# Contribution
+# Contributing
-- Questions or anything conserning MVC.Lookup usage or documentation should be reported at [Web repository](https://github.com/NonFactors/MVC6.Lookup.Web).
 - Before you start writing a pull request you should discuss it using GitHub issues.
-- Bugs, improvements or features should be reported using GitHub issues.
+- Bug reports should be provided with at least minimum repro, if it works on [documentation page](http://mvc-lookup.azurewebsites.net/) you must be doing something differently, please analyze the core of the problem first and provide as much details as you can.